perriera/for_interfaces/vsc/README.md

 		sudo snap install --classic code # or code-insiders

-- Now start VSC up using this syntax:
+- Once installed open a Terminal box (or CMD.exe):

         code .

     **Note**: We don't install VSC on a remote Linux box